Counseling (COUN)

 Prerequisite(s): Admission to counseling program.
 Not open to non-degree graduate students.

-COUN 8630 FOUNDATIONS AND ISSUES IN SCHOOL COUNSELING (3 credits)
+COUN 8630 FOUNDATIONS AND ISSUES IN SECONDARY SCHOOL COUNSELING (3 credits)

-This course is designed to introduce the history, current ASCA (American School Counselor Association) model, and the role of a professional school counselor; and to provide information on and practice with topics that are current and relevant to secondary, middle, and elementary school settings.
+This course is designed to introduce the history, current ASCA (American School Counselor Association) model, and the role of a professional school counselor; and to provide information on and practice with topics that are current and relevant to secondary school settings.

 Prerequisite(s): Admission to UNO Counseling Dept. Not open to non-degree graduate students.